How many row acres are calculated in a field with 300 rows, each 450 feet long and spaced 6 feet apart?

 Prepare for the Qualified Applicator License (QAL) Category L – Fumigation Test with flashcards, multiple-choice questions, and detailed explanations.
 Master fumigation knowledge for your licensing exam.

-Now you can calculate the area of the field by multiplying the total length of the rows by the width:
+Now, calculate the total area of the field in square feet by multiplying the total length of the rows by the width:

 Subscribe